-Have you ever tried Air Fryer Avocado Fries?
-Firm slices of fresh avocado are lightly breaded, and then air-fried to crispy perfection in the air fryer!
-Served with a buffalo ranch dipping sauce, they’re a healthy appetizer you won’t be able to resist!
+Delicious Air Fryer Avocado Fries prepared with firm slices of fresh avocado that are lightly breaded and then air-fried to crispy deliciousness!
+Served with a buffalo ranch dipping sauce, they’re a healthy appetizer you can’t resist!

-- Creamy on the inside, and crisp on the outside
+- Avocado Fries turn out creamy on the inside and crisp on the outside.

-- Full of healthy fats from the avocado. 🥑
+- This snack is full of healthy fats from the avocado.

-This recipe is so great, because it comes together with only a handful of ingredients, most of which you probably already have on hand.
-The super-easy buffalo ranch dipping sauce is the cherry on top: so flavorful, so fast, and so zesty.
+This avocado recipe is great because it is made with only a handful of ingredients, most of which you probably already have.
+The buffalo ranch dipping sauce is the cherry on top; it’s flavorful, fast, and zesty.

-- Chili Powder: A little chili powder adds a ton of flavor.
+- Chili Powder: A little chili powder adds flavor.

 - Salt and Pepper: To taste.